gmarchesiv/Python_visualizations/README.md

 # Python_visualizations

-This notebook explores commercial airplane flight delays in the United States from 2011 to 2020 using Pythons visualizations through the lenses of seasonality, airport traffic, and airline performance.
+This notebook explores commercial airplane flight delays in the United States from 2011 to 2020 using Python's visualization capabilities in Matplotlib and Seaborn.
 The dataset contains flight statistics for all airports in the United States.
 Each observation is reported by month, year, airport and airline.
 Flights can be categorized as ontime, delayed, cancelled or diverted.
-Flight delays are attributed to five causes: carrier, weather, NAS, security and late aircraft.
+Flight delays are attributed to five causes: carrier, weather, NAS, security and late aircraft.This work analyses the data through the lenses of seasonality, airport traffic, and airline performance.

 The data was downloaded from the Bureau of Transportation Statistics website https://www.transtats.bts.gov/OT_Delay/OT_DelayCause1.asp.